- + Rubber stays in place at depth unlike nylon

 Quick-Release Buckle

 Every freediving weight belt should have a genuine quick-release buckle.
 Not a standard clip, not a magnetic release - a quick-release that a buddy can operate with one hand while managing a diver at the surface.
+If a diver surfaces unconscious or loses control at depth, the weight belt needs to come off fast.
+That's the entire reason for the design.
+Don't substitute a standard buckle to save three dollars.

 Weight Threading

 Lead weights for rubber belts are threaded directly onto the belt material.
 The belt passes through the slot in the lead, folds back on itself, and the rubber tension holds the weight in place.
 It takes a minute to learn and is permanent once set up for a session.
+Most divers position weights on the front of their hips - not directly on the lower back, where weights put pressure on the spine during compression at depth.

 How Much Weight to Use